rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 Then they asked for a king, and God gave them Saul the son of Kish, a man of the tribe of Benjamin, for forty years. ^1321

-And when he had removed him, he raised up David to be their king, of whom he testified and said, I have found in David the son of Jesse a man after my heart, who will do all my will. ^1322
+And when he had removed him, he raised up David to be their king, of whom he testified and said, 'I have found in David the son of Jesse a man after my heart, who will do all my will.' ^1322

-Of this man’s offspring God has brought to Israel a Savior, Jesus, as he promised. ^1323
+Of this man's offspring God has brought to Israel a Savior, Jesus, as he promised. ^1323

 Before his coming, John had proclaimed a baptism of repentance to all the people of Israel. ^1324

-And as John was finishing his course, he said, What do you suppose that I am?
+And as John was finishing his course, he said, 'What do you suppose that I am?
 I am not he.
-No, but behold, after me one is coming, the sandals of whose feet I am not worthy to untie. ^1325
+No, but behold, after me one is coming, the sandals of whose feet I am not worthy to untie.' ^1325

 Brothers, sons of the family of Abraham, and those among you who fear God, to us has been sent the message of this salvation. ^1326